asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 Another representation for a coordinate system is a collection of $n$ functions
 $x^mu: EE --> RR$ such that $x^0$ gives the $0$-th component of a coordinate system
 $phi$, $x^1$ the first component and so on.
-This representation is more common in physics and will be widely used in this thesis.
+This representation is more common in physics and will be the main one used in this thesis.

 == Fields on the spacetime
 Now it is time to start talking about what can we 'place' on spacetime.